mcreel/SNM/README.md

 4. do ```include("examples/MN/EstimateMN.jl")``` to do a single estimation of the mixture of normals model.
 We can visualize the posterior densities for the parameters, based on a kernel density fit to the final MCMC chain, and the tail quantiles which define a 90% confidence interval, for each of the five parameters of the model:

+For the first parameter, the true value is 1.0 (see above).
+The density plot of the posterior is
 ![MNp1](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp1.png)
+For the first parameter, the true value is 0.0 (see above).
+The density plot of the posterior is
 ![MNp2](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp2.png)
+For the first parameter, the true value is 0.2 (see above).
+The density plot of the posterior is
 ![MNp3](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp3.png)
+For the first parameter, the true value is 2.0 (see above).
+The density plot of the posterior is
 ![MNp4](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp4.png)
+For the first parameter, the true value is 0.4 (see above).
+The density plot of the posterior is
 ![MNp5](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp5.png)